APalaitis/faderport-16-fl-studio/README.md

 ## Bugs
 * Review progress bars on the bottom of displays.
 * Section button?
-* In MASTER mode fader #2 switches from channel 1 to channel 8, same as the rotary encoder.
-Firmware bug?
-* Jog() needs reviewing

 ## Features
 * Assign stereo width mode to some button.
 * Assign EQ mode to some button.
 * Utilize SHIFT for extra features.
-* * SHIFT+Fader resets the fader?
 * Function buttons.
-* Rewrite to use Studio One mode?
-Seems better at a glance, but is it worth the effort?

 ## Code quality
 * README